-School-related Issue: Speak first with your child’s homeroom teacher, and they will help; they may also suggest you speak to Mr. McClelland or Mr. Horton.
+School-related Issue: Speak first with your child’s homeroom teacher, and they will help; they may also suggest you speak to Mr. Horton or Ms. McLean.
 This could also lead to a discussion about additional services, such as arranging a referral to psychological services for your child to see a counsellor, occupational therapist, or speech-language pathologist.

-Student-related Issue: Speak first with your child’s homeroom teacher, and they will help; they may also suggest that you speak to Mr. Horton or Mr. McClelland.
+Student-related Issue: Speak first with your child’s homeroom teacher, and they will help; they may also suggest that you speak to Mr. Horton or Ms. McLean.

-Out of School Issue: Speak with your child’s homeroom teacher, or with Mr. Horton or Mr. McClelland.
+Out of School Issue: Speak with your child’s homeroom teacher, or with Mr. Horton or Ms. McLean.

 Assistive Technology: Speak with your homeroom or subject teacher about assistive technologies offered in class, and they will arrange for your child to meet with Mrs. Graveline, our Assistive Technology Specialist if more supports are needed with the technology your child is using.

 A Request to Join or Form a Team or a Club: Speak directly to the teacher who runs the club, or a teacher who you think would be interested in supporting your child to start a new club.
 For information about current clubs being offered, refer to the Extracurricular and Clubs page in the Foothills Student section.

 Post-Secondary Planning/Guidance: Mrs. Braun teaches a large majority of our senior school CALM and Learning Strategies courses and is our most up to date and informed staff member who can assist with career planning, post-secondary options, applications, Learning Disability transitioning and scholarships.
 Even though programming concerning these areas are offered to our students, you are invited to contact her for specific inquiries about your child’s future aspirations and post-secondary programming.
 More information can be found in our High School Guidance section.